 I think you can begin a thought experiment where you can see whole new categories of jobs crop up, but also people who are so passionate in what they’re doing now that they simply don’t let the AI do it.

-I was on a cooking show once.
-I live a weird life.
-While we were on it we were talking about robots taking jobs, just like you and I were.
+I was on a cooking show once—I live a weird life—and while we were on it we were talking about robots taking jobs, just like you and I are.
 We were talking about what jobs will robots take.
 Robots could take the job of a chef.
 The sous chef walks out of the back and he says, “No, it won’t.”
 We’re like, “Oh, you’re with nerds discussing this.
 What do you mean, ‘No, it won’t’?”
 He’s like, “Because I’ll put a knife in its head, and I will keep cooking.”